-Best Hydration Pack for Running On a Hot Day
+Best Hydration Pack for Running To Stay Hydrated On Hot Days

 When you’re on a long run, you need fluids.
 Short of carrying a water bottle in your hand or wearing a bulky fuel belt, the only other way to make sure you have all the liquid you need is to wear a hydration pack.

 To find out what the best hydration pack for running is, you’ll first need to figure out your specific needs.

 Quick Look: Our Top Picks

 If you’re training for a 5k, you don’t need to wear a hydration pack.
 If temperatures soar while you're training for a 5k, you might want to carry a water bottle with you.
 There's no need for hydration packs for shorter distances.

 If you’re running for an hour or more at a time, you should bring some fluids with you.
 Whether you choose a handheld water bottle or a hydration belt or pack is entirely up to you and your comfort level.

 Runners are highly competitive -- we want to run our fastest, and whenever possible we want to finish with a medal.
 We don’t want anything slowing us down come race day.